 Does The Deluxe AP Include Parking?

-No. As of October 2015, only the Signature, Signature Plus, and Disney Premier Annual Passports include parking.
+No, only the Signature, Signature Plus, and Disney Premier Annual Passports include parking at Disneyland.
 All other passport levels, including Deluxe, have to pay the daily parking rate on each visit.

 However, if you’re a current Annual Passholder with the yearly option on your pass, you will be able to keep it when you renew.
 Visit our Ultimate Guide to Annual Passholder Parking for more information on your parking options.